 - How can I get access from my home computer to the Research Resources the library subscribes to?

-Click on the "Research Resources" (under the "Research Tools" menu) on the Lincoln City Libraries website and follow the instructions on the page that comes up; in most cases you will need to enter your library card number.
+Click on "Research Resources" (under the "Research Tools" menu) on the Lincoln City Libraries website and follow the instructions on the page that comes up; in most cases you will need to enter your library card number and password/PIN.
 (Please note that due to licensing restrictions, a few of our Research Resources are not available for access from home.)